 Can I Be Forced to Take a Physical or Medical Exam?

 You can't be required by a business to take a physical or medical examination before the company offers you the position.
 Furthermore, if you suffer a disability while already in your position, the employer cannot terminate you or ask for an examination, unless you have a workers' compensation case against the employer.
 More importantly, your manager cannot ask you about your disability or how it happened, and certainly cannot require you to share such information.

 What is an "Essential Job Function?"

 An essential job function is the primary obligation of the job itself.
 Therefore, if your basic job function is to do administrative work, then it is likely that a good majority of your days will include answering phones, making copies, printing out documents, and taking care of senior management’s calendars and travel plans.
 Therefore, a business will need to know if you can carry out the essential job function required of the job.
 However, if you suddenly become disabled while already in your position, you may need to speak to your employer to have your position altered in a way in which you can still successfully carry out the essential job function(s).
 For example, if you work at the checkout line of a grocery store, but, after being disabled, you are in a wheelchair, your employer may need to find another essential job function for you.
-However, keep in mind that, at times, you’re essential job function just cannot change.
+However, keep in mind that, at times, your essential job function just cannot change.
 Therefore, if you work as a truck driver but can no longer drive, then you will no longer be employed in that position.
 It is important to know your rights and responsibilities if this type of event arises.

 If you need assistance with disability discrimination, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel receives merely the top 5 percent of attorneys to its site.
-Attorneys on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.